boxyhq/website/docs/jackson/saml-flow.md

 **Note:** All the APIs below support both `application/x-www-form-urlencoded` and `application/json` content types.
 Examples below use `application/x-www-form-urlencoded`.

+**Note:** OAuth 2.0 protocol uses underscore casing for the parameters, we use camel casing for all our APIs.
+For exampe it's `client_id` in the OAuth 2.0 flow and `clientID` in our APIs.

 ## 2. SAML config API

 Once your customer has set up the SAML app on their Identity Provider, the Identity Provider will generate an IdP or SP metadata file.
 Some Identity Providers only generate an IdP metadata file but it usually works for the SP login flow as well.
 It is an XML file that contains various attributes Jackson needs to validate incoming SAML login requests.
 This step is the equivalent of setting an OAuth 2.0 app and generating a client ID and client secret that will be used in the login flow.